mrplayzorro/NesusHub/README.md

 # Is it safe

-Well no shit it is, it's even source 💀
+Well no shit it is

 # Usage